kgadberry/AntiSplosion/README.md

 ![header][]

-AntiSplosion is a _very_ simple mod that uses almost no resources to prevent all block damage from explosions server-wide.
+AntiSplosion is a _very_ simple plugin that uses almost no resources to prevent all block damage from explosions server-wide.

 This includes: